-- 11.3 For the purposes of this protocol, a one-on-one meeting includes any communication between the Company and an institutional investor or a stockbroking analyst. - 11.4 Price-sensitive information that has not been released to the market must not be disclosed at oneon-one briefings. - 11.5 File notes must be made of all one-on-one briefings and kept for a reasonable period. - 11.6 If an employee participating in a one-on-one briefing thinks that something has been disclosed (even if inadvertently or confidentially) that might be price-sensitive information that has not been publicly released, he or she must immediately inform the Chairman, the CEO or the Company Secretary. - 11.7 Before any series of one-on-one meetings, the relevant employee must inform the CEO or the Company Secretary of information to be disclosed at the briefing.
+- institutional investors and stockbroking analysts better understand its business operations and activities. - 11.3 For the purposes of this protocol, a one-on-one meeting includes any communication between the Company and an institutional investor or a stockbroking analyst. - 11.4 Price-sensitive information that has not been released to the market must not be disclosed at one-on-one briefings. - 11.5 File notes must be made of all one-on-one briefings and kept for a reasonable period. - 11.6 If an employee participating in a one-on-one briefing thinks that something has been disclosed (even if inadvertently or confidentially) that might be price-sensitive information that has not been publicly released, he or she must immediately inform the Chairman, the CEO or the Company Secretary. - 11.7 Before any series of one-on-one meetings, the relevant employee must inform the CEO or the Company Secretary of information to be disclosed at the briefing.